-We are dedicated to the successful completion for each student, but we are also dedicated to the success in the work environment.
+We are dedicated to the successful completion of each student, but are also dedicated to success in the work environment.
 Take a look at what Gadsden State has to offer.
 I believe you will find the right program for you!
 Make us your first stop!